PARISHES AND MIGRATION

 ... hear Felicita Tramontana speak about migration in the early modern Mediterranean on Radio 4's 'Making History' programme (10 July 2018), elaborating on historical shifts in mobility streams discussed for The Conversation ...

-... and read 'The Sick Bow in the Church' at the pilgrim church of Oplinter / Belgium (by Bart Minnen), 'Irish Refugees in London' (by Bethany Marsh) and 'Migrants in Devon 1600-1800' (by Marion Hardy) and 'The Impact of Ejected Ministers' (by David Fletcher), four posts written especially for the Symposium.
+... and read 'The Sick Bow in the Church' at the pilgrim church of Oplinter / Belgium (by Bart Minnen), 'Irish Refugees in London' (by Bethany Marsh), 'Migrants in Devon 1600-1800' (by Marion Hardy) and 'The Impact of Ejected Ministers' (by David Fletcher), four posts written especially for the Symposium.

 Hans Holbein, 'The Pedlar'

 (woodcut, 1538; public domain)